Dr Jacob’s DMSO 5 things you didn’t know about DMSO

 Of late, Dr Jacob’s DMSO has made its way into mainstream use.
 It is approved by the Food and Drug Administration (FDA) for topical use on horses.

-DMSO’s therapeutic properties resulted from an accident.
+Dr Jacob’s DMSO therapeutic properties resulted from an accident.

-As people worked with Dr Jacob’s DMSO, they noticed that spilling this chemical on their hands resulted in a distinct garlicky taste on their tongue shortly thereafter.
+As people worked with Dr Jacob’s DMSO, they noticed that spilling this chemical on their hands resulted in a distinct garlicky taste on their tongues shortly thereafter.
 This fascinated chemists to deeply research its properties that permit rapid penetration through skin and mucosa.

 Its anti-inflammatory properties come from its antioxidant action.

 The oxygen compounds are remnants of biochemical reactions that destroy healthy cells and accumulate over time to worsen swelling and inflammation—the chemical acts as a free radical scavenger that decelerates the negative process.

 However, it may also be injected into a target area for treating dense tissue injuries, e.g., bowed tendon and early-stage laminitis frequently noticed amongst horses.

-It extracts fluids from tissues
+It extracts fluids from tissues.

-Additionally, it reduces swelling in the brain and spinal cord in diseases like West Nile encephalitis and draws fluids out of the lungs in cases of acute pulmonary edema.
+Additionally, it reduces swelling in the brain and spinal cord in diseases like West Nile encephalitis and draws fluids out of the lungs in cases of acute pulmonary oedema.

 With this action in mind, it is seen as a cure to blister beetle toxicity, where it lowers the effect of the toxin on the kidneys and intestinal tract.

-It acts as a carrier for other substances
+It acts as a carrier for other substances.